 - Don’t offer “good faith” payments.
 A verbal offer can reset the statute of limitations and give the collector more time to take legal action.
 Don’t offer payments until you’ve done your homework and you’re prepared to negotiate.

 - Don’t confirm that the debt is yours.
 Ask for written validation from the collector first.
 Agreeing to the debt limits your chances for a dispute.

 - Don’t use hostile language.
 The call is likely being recorded.
 Aggressive language could damage your case if the call is reviewed in court.

 How a Debt Management Plan Can Stop Collection Calls

-For openers, the Federal Trade Commission recommends avoiding for-profit credit-repair companies.
-Instead, seek a nonprofit debt-counseling service, one accredited by the National Foundation for Credit Counseling or the Financial Counseling Association of America.
+If you’re interested in going this route, be sure to contact a nonprofit debt-counseling service that’s accredited by either the National Foundation for Credit Counseling (NFCC) or the Financial Counseling Association of America (FCAA).

 What About Settling with a Collection Agency?